ayushgun/mac/README.md

 # Fonts

-You should install the `iM Writer Mono` nerd font prior to using these dotfiles.
-Thanks to [NerdFonts](https://www.nerdfonts.com/font-downloads), you can find a free download [here](https://github.com/ryanoasis/nerd-fonts/releases/download/v2.2.2/iA-Writer.zip).
+You should install the `JetBrains Mono` (nerd) font prior to using these dotfiles.
+You can find a free download on the JetBrains website.